eegg/school-policies-and-procedures/src/health-and-safety.rst

  * The otherwise disabled

 * Review the evacuation plan and each room's instructions for this
-* Look at the past year's records of fire practices
+* Look at the past year's records of fire practises
 * Ensure the provision of adequate training
 * Review the Fire Risk Assessment sheets
 * Review the provision of instruction to students or visitors to the building